justanotherlad/Wolfram-Research-Diary/Day2.md

 ImageDifference[], etc.
 Still have the Programming assignment to do.

-> - Had first meeting with my mentor, ***Carl Woll, Lead Developer, Wolfram Alpha***. (really cool guy.
-Has a dog who barks sometimes in the background)
+> - Had first meeting with my mentor, ***Carl Woll, Lead Developer, Wolfram Alpha***. (really cool and kinda awesome guy.
+Has a cute(I suppose?) dog who barks sometimes in the background haha)

 &nbsp;
 > ###### [Next Day](Day3.md)